jessekelighine/vindent.nvim/README.md

 If the cursor is on line 2, then pressing `]p` moves the cursor to line 9.
-This is because `]p` is mapped to `<Plug>(VindentBlockEdgeMotion_XX_next)`, where `XX` indicates that "empty lines" and "more-indented lines" are all ignored (not boundaries), thus line 2 to line 9 is considered to be one text block.
+This is because `]p` is mapped to `<Plug>(VindentBlockEdgeMotion_XX_next)`, where `XX` indicates that "empty lines" and "more-indented lines" are all skipped (not boundaries), thus line 2 to line 9 is considered to be one text block.

 #### Block-wise Motions: Full List